 Studies have produced several factors that lead many to believe there is a genetic component to Irritable Bowel Syndrome and in a relatively high percentage of cases multiple family members can share this condition.

 The majority of processed pet foods contain highly refined and low-fiber ingredients like corn, potatoes and various flours.
-These often poor quality ingredients have been shown to facilitate the condition of Irritable Bowel Syndrome in our dogs and cats.
+These often poor quality ingredients have been shown to facilitate the condition of Inflammatory Bowel Disease in our dogs and cats.
 Very often ingredients such as tomato pomace or beet pulp are added to pet foods as a source of fiber, however, being by-products (or waste products) of the human food industry, they generally make poor additions to pet foods.
 In the wild our canines and felines would consume fur, providing ample fiber, and bone, providing bulk, to create normal stools and prevent diarrhea.
 Ingredients such as ground bone are found in commercially available raw foods and help to create healthy stools and naturally express anal glands.

-Additionally, processed pet foods contain so many often low-quality ingredients along with flavors, colors and other synthetic ingredients that it can be quite hard to tell which ingredient(s) may be contributing to your dog or cat’s irritable bowel issues.
+Additionally, processed pet foods contain so many often low-quality ingredients along with flavors, colors and other synthetic ingredients that it can be quite hard to tell which ingredient(s) may be contributing to your dog or cat’s Irritable Bowel issues.
 For example, chelated proteinate minerals found in most pet foods are marketed as being more easily absorbed.
 Unfortunately, Nature’s Logic, a natural pet food manufacturer, being able to review ingredient data from companies that produce proteinate minerals for the pet product industry discovered some interesting information.
 First off, all the trace mineral salts used to make metal proteinates (like copper proteinate, zinc proteinate, iron proteinate, calcium proteinate, etc) are synthetic substances.
 In addition, without exception, all the proteinates they reviewed used hydrolyzed soy as the protein molecule.
 The hydrolyzation process also converts protein to MSG.
 So, in virtually every commercially available canned and kibble pet food you have synthetic substances, soy and MSG.
 Considering soy products and MSG are often at the top of the list of substances that can cause inflammation and allergic reactions, do you think it is possible that these commercial pet foods could be contributing to your pet’s Irritable Bowel Syndrome and other health issues?
 Of course they could!

 Poorly digested food is a common problem in our dogs and cats and often contributes to Irritable Bowel Syndrome.
 This occurs because larger food particles are not broken down properly into their smaller constituents that allow for normal absorption through the digestive tract and healthy elimination.
 Instead, these larger food particles can contribute to damage and disease in the digestive tract resulting in immune system disturbances and related inflammation.
 The body’s reaction to these undigested, inflammatory particles is to eliminate them from the body as quickly as possible resulting in diarrhea.